SinegaaMohan/Smart-Plant-Monitoring/README.md

-# AI-Enhanced IOT System for Real Time Diagnosting and Monitoring
+## Smart Plant Monitoring System Using IoT and Google Cloud Platform
 ## Setting up the Conda Environment

 To create a Conda environment identical to the one used in this project, follow these steps: